YonatanKupfer/-Python-Projects-from-100-Days-of-Code-Challenge/day_31_flash_card_app/README.md

 I used a list from Wikipedia of the 1000 most common words in Spanish, and I did the translation using the translation function in Google Sheets.
 The list of words and their English translations are stored in a CSV file.

 ## Credits
-This project was completed as part of the "100 Days of Code" course on Udemy.
-The course provided a basic template for the application, which I then customized and added additional features to.
+This project was completed as part of the "100 Days of Code" course.
+The course provided the basis for the application, which I then customized and added additional features to.